AdamaJava/adamajava/docs/qprofiler2/index.md

 \<value name="pairCountUnderTlen5000"> | reads with positive tLen and tLen < 5000; or firsrOfPair with zero tLen:wq

 #### \<sequenceMetrics name="OverallBasesLost" readCount="...">
-In above bam summary output example, this metrics lists the summed counts from all read groups.
+In above bam summary output example, this metric lists the summed counts from all read groups.
 The attribute "readCount" in the top element stores the count of total inputted reads including discarded reads.
 It has 10 children elements, the description as below:

   children element | Description
 ------------------------ | ---------------------------